-It seems that lupus erythematosus is a disease that mimics others so well that it can easily deceive us.
-The symptoms mimic or overlap with other health problems.
+Lupus erythematosus is a disease, which imitates others so well that it can easily be misdiagnosed.
+Its symptoms imitate or overlap with other health problems.

-However, despite its complex, even dual features, lupus, after being properly diagnosed, is successfully treated only by the causal approach at a cellular level.
+However, despite its complex and even dual characteristics, Lupus, having been correctly diagnosed, is successfully treated only with a causal approach at a cellular level.

 The symptoms of lupus erythematosus.

-Symptoms may vary and mimic other situations.
-None of the two patients of the Disease will experience the same situation.
+Symptoms can vary and mimic other situations.
 However, the most common symptoms include:

-- Sensitivity to the sun, often leading to rash or skin lesions.
+- Sensitivity to the sun, which often leads to a rash or skin lesions.

 - Fatigue and fever

-- The Raynaud phenomenon (the fingers turn into white, then blue in response to cold or stress).
+- Raynaud’s syndrome (fingers turn white, then blue in response to cold or stress)

 - Dry eyes